Arabian-vACC/library/docs/policies/atc_training/general.md

 - One airport within Muscat FIR (OOMM) or Emirates FIR (OMAE) – Up to 10 hours (excluding Dubai FIR).
 - A second different airport within Muscat FIR (OOMM) or Emirates FIR (OMAE) – Up to 10 hours (excluding Dubai FIR).
-- Dubai FIR (OMDB) – Eligibility of Tier-1 is granted upon completion of the above.
+- Emirates FIR (OMDB) – Eligibility of Tier-1 is granted upon completion of the above.

 All required hours must be completed on active controlling positions within the Arabian vACC and may be reviewed by the ATC Training Department for validity.